 Note: The directives in this appendix are outmoded.
 They are supported for older codes that require this functionality.
-Section D.1, page 267 lists the equivalent new directives that you can use in place of the outmoded directives.

-Silicon Graphics and Cray Research encourage you to write new codes using the OpenMP directives described in Chapter 4, page 89.
+Silicon Graphics and Cray Research encourage you to write new codes using the OpenMP directives described in Chapter 4, page 81.

 This appendix describes two sets of directives to use for multiprocessing.
 The first set consists of the loop-level multiprocessing directives.
 The second set consists of directives based on the work of the Parallel Computing Forum (PCF).
 The PCF directives allow you to specify multiprocessing based on the model of a parallel region.
 The following sections describe the multiprocessing directives and how to use them.